Tag Archives: Florida

 Mi Boricuan Familia

 I just returned from an accelerating week’s vacation, which was also a surprise visit to my family in Florida.
 Other than planning everything with my younger brother, I didn’t want any beans spilled, so I gave no clues and left no hints.
-My ten-year-old grandson accompanied me; his first time on a plane.
-He was so excited and never at a loss for words the entire flight.IMG_0624[1]
+My ten-year-old grandson accompanied me; it was his first time on a plane.
+He was so excited that he never ran out of words the entire flight.IMG_0624[1]

 The trip and the family time together were awesome!

-IMG_0694[1]My sister later drove into town (also surprising our daddy – yes, it’s in our blood) and soon we were catching up with the latest news over family, food and fashion.
-I got to exchanged stories with her fine son, amazed by his sharp wit, then observed he and my grandson enjoying one another’s company with the latest video game.
-Finally, my dad announced it was time to play dominoes, beating everyone in the game just the way I always remembered.
+IMG_0694[1]My sister later drove into town (also surprising our daddy – yes, it’s in our blood) and soon we were catching up with the latest news over family, food, and fashion.
+I got to exchange stories with her fine son, amazed by his sharp wit, then observed him and my grandson enjoying one another’s company with the latest video game.
+Finally, Daddy announced it was time to play dominoes, beating everyone in the game just as I had always remembered.

-In the days that followed we shopped, ate to our heart’s content, spent the day at the beach, the pool, 1095099_10201755977529307_1400669289_nand shared pictures on FaceBook (a vast differencemai kai from having to pull out dusty album books like the old days).
+In the days that followed, we shopped, ate to our heart’s content, spent the day at the beach and the pool, and shared pictures on Facebook (a vast difference from having to pull out dusty album books like the old days).
 Lastly, we enjoyed taking Daddy to Mai Kai Polynesian Dinner and Show.

-I wanted — needed — to be present to help celebrate my daddy’s 80th birthday that Sunday, and so grateful to be able to escape my hectic schedule to make the grand event.
+I wanted — and needed — to be present to help celebrate my daddy’s 80th birthday that Sunday, and I was grateful to be able to escape my hectic schedule to attend the grand event.
 If not, I would have been filled with regrets.
 Now I have wonderful additional memories to hold onto for a lifetime.

 And now you know where I have been this past week.PicMonkey Collage